AhmedElsayed200/social-media-app/README.md

 - [http://localhost:3000](http://localhost:3000) and [http://localhost:3000/posts](http://localhost:3000/posts) to view all posts.
 - [http://localhost:3000/favorite-posts](http://localhost:3000/favorite-posts) to view only favorite posts.

-Alternatively, you can access the deployed version of the app at: [link](mydeployed.com)

 ## Documentation Highlights
 - **Technology Stack**: The app is developed using Next.js framework and styled with SASS.
 - **Code Quality**: ESLint and Prettier are set up to maintain consistent code quality and formatting standards.